superzrb126/learning/Engine-1.11.0.md

 ### Builder

 * Fix a bug where Docker would not used the correct uid/gid when processing the `WORKDIR` command ([#21033](https://github.com/docker/docker/pull/21033))
+* Fix a bug where copy operations would not use the proper uid/gid to create the parent directory ([#20782](https://github.com/docker/docker/pull/20782))

 ### Runtime